ucla/feature-test/README.md

 * There are less cross OS browser issues (foo feature works on OS X, but not not OS Y), but they still exist and version numbers may not match actual feature functionality.

 The proper way to feature detect would be to run a modernizr test on any CSS value of dubious support, and allow those browsers that pass (excluding ones polyfilled or with css workarounds based on the modernizr class).
+However we don't want to support the most browsers we can, but ones that we want.

-### proposed solution
+### proposed simple solution

 An, imperfect, yet simple solution, is to just check for some CSS property that IE8 doesn't support (since Internet Explorer is generally the browser).
 Perusing caniuse brought up a few candidates, but I like [media queries](http://caniuse.com/#feat=css-mediaqueries) since they're actually something that doesn't gracefully degrade. :) By adding that test to the modernizr build, if a browser is older than IE8 (or for some reason doesn't support media queries) it will get pushed out. [rem](http://caniuse.com/#feat=rem) and [css3 colors](http://caniuse.com/#feat=css3-colors) were the runner up candidates, but the latter isn't critical.